Transclass

-Transclass, class defector (French: transfuge de classe), or social defector (French: transfuge social) refers to an individual who has experienced a major change in social environment during their lifetime.
+Transclass, class transitioner, class defector (transfuge de classe), or social defector (transfuge social) refers to an individual who has experienced a major change in social environment during their lifetime.
 The concept of transclass was coined by the French philosopher Chantal Jaquet.
-In the English translation of her work, Gregory Elliot employs the term class-passing (French: passage (de classe)) instead of defection (French: transfuge).
+In the English translation of her work, Gregory Elliot employs the term class-passing (passage (de classe)) instead of defection (transfuge).
 Similarly, the German translation by Horst Brühmann established the term "class passer" (German: Klassenübergänger) in this context.

 Definition

 Becoming transclass follows a significant passing in social space, meaning for an individual to permeate the boundaries that differentiate social classes.
 This passing can occur following marriage, employment, studies, etc. Whether upward or downward, passing necessitates substantial social mobility.
 The existence of defectors is therefore partly linked to the possibility for individuals to radically change their social environment.

-The upward change of social class encounters not only sociological difficulties (see in particular the theses of Pierre Bourdieu), but also psychological difficulties, which were discovered by Vincent de Gaulejac through the concept of class neurosis (French: La Névrose de classe, book published in 1987; re-edited in 1991).
+The upward change of social class encounters not only sociological difficulties (see in particular the theses of Pierre Bourdieu), but also psychological difficulties, which were discovered by Vincent de Gaulejac through the concept of class neurosis (La Névrose de classe, book published in 1987; re-edited in 1991).

 The concept of transclass was put forward by the philosopher Chantal Jaquet, who herself experienced a transclass trajectory.
-Chantal Jaquet published her theory in the book titled "The Transclasses or the non-reproduction" in 2014 (French: Les Transclasses ou la non-reproduction) followed by a collective work "The Transclass Factory" (French: La fabrique des transclasses) published in 2018 and edited with philosopher Gérard Bras.
+Chantal Jaquet published her theory in the book titled "The Transclasses or the non-reproduction" in 2014 (Les Transclasses ou la non-reproduction) followed by a collective work "The Transclass Factory" (French: La fabrique des transclasses) published in 2018 and edited with philosopher Gérard Bras.
 The first book was translated into English by Gregory Elliot titled Transclasses – A Theory of Social Non-reproduction and published in 2023.
 According to Chantal Jaquet, her conceptual model supplements Bourdieu's work on exceptions to social reproduction (non-reproduction) within a class by using the "logic of the contrary" (rather than the logic of contradiction).
-The concept of transclass discusses possible causes of these exceptional life paths (social advancement) without resorting to the "ideology of the self-made man."
+The concept of transclass discusses possible causes of these exceptional life paths (social advancement) without resorting to the "ideology of the self-made man".